 Your hands are often the best all-purpose weeding tools, but when you need a little more power, try one of these.

-Digging knives (also called hori-horis) are versatile tools that can dig holes, divide perennials, dig taproot weeds, and scrape weed seedlings from the soil.
+- Digging knives (also called hori-horis) are versatile tools that can dig holes, divide perennials, dig taproot weeds, and scrape weed seedlings from the soil.
 Keep it sharp for the best results.